 Stomach cancer in its early stages does not trigger immediate symptoms.
 However, symptoms that may appear in later stages of development include:

-- Stomach area pain or discomfort
+- Stomach area pain, discomfort, swelling, or fluid build-up

 - Trouble swallowing